MoeraOrg/moeraorg.github.io/overview/browsing.md

 The problem may be solved by the site itself by displaying the Moera logo somewhere with a Moera link to the site.
 But we should take into account that

->We cannot trust the node, because it may open a malicious client.
+>We cannot trust the node because it may open a malicious client.

 The solution is to make all Moera-capable sites manifest themselves by adding a special HTTP header (`X-Moera`) to their HTTP response.
 A browser extension